postmarkme/mirotalk/README.md

 -   Is `100% Free` - `Open Source` - `Self Hosted`
 -   No download, plug-in, or login required, entirely browser-based
 -   Unlimited number of conference rooms without call time limitation
+-   Translated in 133 languages
--   Possibility to Lock/Unlock the Room for the meeting
+-   Possibility to Password protect the Room for the meeting
 -   Desktop and Mobile compatible
 -   Optimized Room URL Sharing (share it to your participants, wait for them to join)
 -   Webcam Streaming (Front - Rear for mobile)
--   Audio Streaming crystal clear + detect speacking and indicator
+-   Audio Streaming crystal clear with detect speaking and volume indicator
 -   Screen Sharing to present documents, slides, and more...
--   File Sharing, share any files to your participants in the room
+-   File Sharing (with drag-and-drop), share any files to your participants in the room
 -   Select Audio Input - Output && Video source
 -   Ability to set video quality up to 4K and 60 FPS
 -   Recording your Screen, Audio and Video